AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Conclusion

 \section{Conclusion}

-DTs integrated with ML/AI models can help NRC and DOE to make risk-informed decision-making for the Accelerated Fuel Qualification process for the ATF.
-Among other components, uncertainty quantification and sensitivity analysis are two important segments of DT-enabling technologies to ensure trustworthiness.
-In this paper, uncertainty quantification and sensitivity analysis using polynomial chaos expansion was performed on the nuclear fuel performance code BISON.
+Digital Twins integrated with AI/ML models can help NRC and DOE to make risk-informed decision-making for the Accelerated Fuel Qualification process for the advanced fuels.
+Among other components, uncertainty quantification analysis is the important segment of Digital Twins-enabling technologies to ensure trustworthiness.
+In this paper, uncertainty quantification method using polynomial chaos expansion was performed on the nuclear fuel performance code.
 As uncertain input variables, material densities and thermal conductivities for $\rm UO_{2}$/$\rm U_{3}Si_{2}$ fuels and SiC/SiC cladding were employed.
-The impact of the input uncertainties on the burnup, cladding surface temperature, fuel centerline temperature, cladding inner volume, fuel volume, and plenum pressure was analyzed.
 It was demonstrated that the system output could be expressed in terms of mean and standard deviation even when uncertainties in the input variables are considered.
-The sensitivity analysis concluded that the material density and thermal conductivity of SiC/SiC cladding have little contribution to the output parameters except for the cladding’s inner volume.
-It can be concluded that the methods presented in this study can provide more reliable calculation results to ensure the potential of BISON as a prediction tool in a DT for nuclear systems.
+It can be concluded that the methods presented in this study can provide more reliable calculation results to ensure the potential of BISON as a prediction tool in a Digital Twins for nuclear systems.

 Future work will focus on implementing prediction algorithms for BISON to tackle the ATF challenges of data unavailability, lack of data, missing data, and data inconsistencies.
-In addition, Explainable AI (XAI)-Infused Trustworthy DT framework and development of update module by Solving the “Inverse Problem” for synchronizing the physical and DT leveraging BISON code will be performed.
+In addition, Explainable AI (XAI)-Infused Trustworthy Digital Twins framework and development of update module by Solving the “Inverse Problem” for synchronizing the physical and Digital Twins leveraging BISON code will be performed.